Yuan Shikai: Democratic elections

-In February 1913, democratic elections were held for the National Assembly in which the Kuomintang (KMT – "Chinese Nationalist Party") scored a significant victory.
-Song Jiaoren of the KMT zealously supported a cabinet system and was widely regarded as a candidate for prime minister.
+In February 1913, democratic elections were held for the National Assembly in which the KMT scored a significant victory.
+Song Jiaoren zealously supported a cabinet system and was widely regarded as a candidate for prime minister.

 One of Song's main political goals was to ensure that the powers and independence of China's Parliament be properly protected from the influence of the office of the president.
 Song's goals in curtailing the office of the president conflicted with the interests of Yuan, who, by mid-1912, clearly dominated the provisional cabinet and was showing signs of a desire to hold overwhelming executive power.
 During Song's travels through China in 1912, he had openly and vehemently expressed the desire to limit the powers of the president in terms that often appeared openly critical of Yuan's ambitions.
 When the results of the 1913 elections indicated a clear victory for the KMT, it appeared that Song would be in a position to exercise a dominant role in selecting the premier and cabinet, and the party could have proceeded to push for the election of a future president in a parliamentary setting.
 On 20 March 1913, Song Jiaoren was shot by a lone gunman in Shanghai, and died two days later.
 The trail of evidence led to the secretary of the cabinet and the provisional premier of Yuan's government.
-Although Yuan was considered by contemporary Chinese media sources as the man most likely behind the assassination, the main conspirators investigated by authorities were either themselves assassinated or disappeared mysteriously.
+Although Yuan was considered by contemporary Chinese media sources as the man most likely behind the assassination, the main conspirators investigated by authorities either were themselves assassinated or disappeared mysteriously.
 For lack of evidence, Yuan was not implicated.